Ashok0/EnderalVREssentials/README.md

 6. Tick the "Flinching Animations" option and click "Launch Nemesis Behavior Engine"
 7. Wait for the process to finish and then close the Nemesis Unlimited Behavior Engine.
 8. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Nemesis output and click OK.
-9. Tick "Nemesis output" in left window pane
+9. Tick "Nemesis output" in left window pane.
-10. Click RUN to launch and play Enderal VR with Flinching activated!
-NPCs will now react with an animation when attacked with your right fist or melee weapons in either hand.
+10. Revert the upper right dropdown bar back to "SKSE".
 11. You may need to re-run this process if you change your load order.

-## Mod Organizer 2 Settings
+### Mod Organizer 2 Settings
 Required Mod Load Order (left side):
 * Enderal SE
 * Enderal SE - Update